felipeblobo/dashboard-codigo-preto/README.md

 ## 📝 License

 This project is under the MIT license.
-See the archive [LICENSE](LICENSE.md) for more details.

 ---
 <blockquote>